lavawolfiee/Cryptography/README.md

   -k KEY, --key KEY     Key for the cipher
   -st {identical_chars}, --stegano {identical_chars}
                         Stegano algorithm to use.
-Identical chars stegano encrypts bitsof information using chars that looks identical in Russian and Englishlayouts -mF MSG_FILE, --msg-file MSG_FILE
+Identical chars stegano encrypts bits of information using chars that looks identical in Russian and English layouts -mF MSG_FILE, --msg-file MSG_FILE
                         File containing the message for stegano.
 If doesn't set, message will be read from standard input.
 Message